WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 The `searchTerm` is now used as a `search` query parameter when provided.
 Note that `searchTerm` is also specified inside the list of `useSelect` dependencies to make sure `getEntityRecords` is re-run when the `searchTerm` changes.

-Finally, here’s how `MyFirstApp` looks like once we wire it all together:
+Finally, here’s how `MyFirstApp` looks once we wire it all together:

 ```js
 const { SearchControl } = wp.components;